 If you want to start selling food from home, you can do it.
 Of course, it will take some research and dedication.
-But we can help you get started at Castiron with a free website that will remain free.
+But we can help you get started at Castiron.
 What's more, Castiron comes with a community full of other food entrepreneurs and experts.
 You don't have to go it alone.

-Join Castiron today and get started with your free cottage food website.
+Join Castiron today and get started with your cottage food website.

 No Credit Card Required